|

 The new Latin alphabet represented the Turkish vowels and consonants more clearly than the Arabic alphabet.
 One symbol was used for each sound of standard Turkish.
 The phonetically designed alphabet based on the Latin script facilitated the quick acquisition of literacy (Please have a look at the pictures on this page containing Turkish words and some Turkish characters).

-By the late 1940s, considerable opposition to the purification language movement had emerged.
+| By replacing the Arabic with the Latin alphabet, Turkey turned consciously toward the West and effectively severed a major link with a part of its Islamic heritage.
+By providing the new generation no need or opportunity to learn Arabic letters, the alphabet reform cut it off from Turkey's Ottoman past, culture, value system and religion. | By the late 1940s, considerable opposition to the purification language movement had emerged.
 Teachers, writers, poets, journalists, editors, and others began to complain publicly about the instability and arbitrariness of the officially sanctioned vocabulary.
 In 1950 the Turkish Language Society lost its semiofficial status.
 Eventually, some Arabic and Persian loan-words began to reappear in government publications.
 The cost of language reform, however, has been a drastic and permanent estrangement from the literary and linguistic heritage of the Ottomans.
 Although some prerepublican writings have been transliterated into the new alphabet, the vocabulary and syntax are barely understandable to a speaker of modern Turkish.
-Date: August 16th, 2001 Read more articles about the Turkish language and related subjects: Turkish Courses and dictionaries Hope you enjoyed our article!
-Thank you for visiting our site ! |

 |